beefowler/Tree_Fungi_Fluctuations/ReadMe.txt

 	This script generates Figure 2 in the Manuscript.

 Leakiness_lines.m
 	This script allows us to compare the success of trees with "leaky" reward strategies of different degrees.
-Again, we use ode45 to simulate the system of differential equations under various environmental regimes (this time varying T and alpha only) for different values of the total reward rate and leakiness value l.
+Again, we use ode45 to simulate the system of differential equations under various environmental regimes (this time varying T and alpha only) for different values of the total reward rate and leakiness parameter l.
 The script stores only the average nonstructural tree carbon pool in the final 3 periods of each simulation for plotting.
 	This script generates Figure 3 in the Manuscript.

 Responsive_reward_strategies.m